 the pair's 7.2 litre 8

-cylinder Leyland Thomas Special lapped Brooklands at 129.36 mph.
+cylinder Leyland Thomas Special - pictured above - lapped Brooklands at 129.36 mph.

 Malcolm Campbell's early Darracq and Peugeot cars - nicknamed "Flapper